thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 flexible: it can contain the end-entity (EE) cert only, the EE and a partial chain, or the EE and the full chain up to the trust anchor (see {{Section 2 of COSE-X509}} for the details).
-Deciding a sensible split point may depend on constraints around network bandwidth and memory (especially network buffers).
+Deciding a sensible split point may depend on constraints around network bandwidth and computing resources available to the endpoints (especially network buffers).

 # Freshness Model